-- Have CV and interview checks and practices which are focused on certain sectors/divisions.
-The career advisors could be trained on those certain areas and appointments would be advertised accordingly on career hub. - Increase promotion of smaller, more intimate events such as 'meet an alum' or the 'coffee mornings'.
-They are more focused and students in the focus groups showed an interest in these events but weren't too aware of them or when they occurred. - Provide greater information on Facebook posts about the event, the speakers/attendees and give a sneak preview of the events that are to come in the future, so students regularly check career hub.

-3. Increase engagement throughout each year
+- Have CV and interview checks and practices which are focused on certain sectors/divisions. - Increase promotion of smaller, more intimate events such as 'meet an alum' or the 'coffee mornings'.
+Students in the focus groups showed an interest in these events but weren't too aware of them or when they occurred. - Provide greater information on Facebook posts about the event, the speakers/attendees. - 3.
+Increase engagement throughout each year - Have an LSE Careers ambassador in each department and year group to promote LSE Career events.
+This also helps eliminate negative perceptions as students are hearing about the opportunities from their peers.